Steam and Condensate

 Thermal Expansion of Steam Pipes - inches

-When a steam pipes is heated from surrounding temperature to operation temperature - it expands
+Steam pipes heated from room temperature to operation temperatures - expands

 Vapor and Steam